RotemHonPauker/EnglishTutor/README.md

   - `space_id` (FK → `spaces.id`) — required on every row
   - `created_at`

+- **`transcripts`** — a backup of the cleaned transcript produced when processing a recording (see [Recording & audio processing](#recording--audio-processing)).
+Only the text is kept, never the original audio
+  - `id` (PK)
+  - `space_id` (FK → `spaces.id`, `ON DELETE CASCADE`)
+  - `content`
+  - `created_at`

 ---

-## Translation prompts: base + per-space rules
+## Prompts: base files + per-space rules

-Every translation combines two things:
+Both translation (typed phrases) and audio processing (recordings) share the same underlying approach — a fixed base prompt, combined with the active space's own rules at request time:

-- A fixed base prompt (`dashboard/translation/translationPrompt.txt`) — the core instructions (correct typos, produce two variants, output JSON).
+- **`dashboard/translation/translationPrompt.txt`** — the base prompt for typed phrases (correct typos, translate, output JSON).
 Plain file, not editable through the app.
+- **`dashboard/audio/audioPrompt.txt`** — the base prompt for recordings (transcribe, identify/chunk phrases per the space's own rules, translate, output JSON).
+Also a plain file.
+- **`dashboard/translation/variantGuidance.txt`** — the instructions for how each of the two English variants should sound.
+Shared by both prompts above (referenced via a `${variantGuidance}` placeholder each substitutes at request time) so the translation style never drifts between the typed-phrase and audio pipelines.
-- The active space's own additional rules (stored in the database, edited through the Editor tab's "Edit `<space name>` rules" flow) — things like who's speaking, the tone each variant should have, or how to resolve a recurring ambiguity for that space specifically.
-A space with no additional rules yet is a normal state; translation still works fine off the base prompt alone.
+- **The active space's own rules** (`spaces.rules` in the database) — things like who's speaking, the tone each variant should have, how to resolve a recurring ambiguity, or (for audio) how to identify/clean/chunk that space's recordings specifically.
+A space with no rules yet is a normal state; both pipelines still work off the base prompts alone.
+Edited directly in the database — there's no in-app editing flow.

-The editor's own behavior (`dashboard/editor/editorPrompt.txt`) is a separate, fixed file — not per-space, and not editable through the app.

 ---